Receiving our decision

-You can find out if you have been made an offer of a place through either the UCAS Track website or from the University's MyEd website.
+You can find out if you have been made an offer of a place, by visiting UCAS Hub or MyEd.

-UCAS Track allows you to track the progress of your application and will tell you what decisions your chosen universities have made.
+UCAS Hub allows you to track the progress of your application and will tell you what decisions your chosen universities have made.

-After you applied to the University of Edinburgh, you should have received details of how to log on to our MyEd website.
+After you apply, you will receive details of how to log on to MyEd.

-Once you have received your offer, it is important to check the website on a regular basis so that you know what steps you need to take next.
+If you receive an offer, it is important to check MyEd regularly so that you know what steps you need to take next.

 Updating your contact details

 Don’t forget to let us know if any of your contact details, especially your email address, have changed.
-You can contact us through MyEd or the relevant admissions office.
+You can update this through MyEd or by contacting us directly to let us know.